Published by at November 10th, 2025 , Revised On November 13, 2025

-A research hypothesis predicts an answer to the research question based on existing theoretical knowledge or experimental data.
+A research hypothesis is a specific, testable prediction that provides an answer to the research question, based on existing theoretical knowledge or experimental data.

 “How long a student sleeps affects test scores.”

-In the above statement, the dependent variable is the test score, while the independent variable is the length of time spent in sleep.
+In the above statement, the dependent variable is the test score, while the independent variable is the length of time spent sleeping.
 Developing a hypothesis will be easy if you know your research’s dependent and independent variables.

 Looking for dissertation help?